 Welcome to my website.
-I am a historian of the Caribbean and Black Britain, who researches, curates and writes on black British queer histories, and African-Caribbean diasporic histories with a focus on Grenada and Jamaica.
+I am an independent historian, focusing on the history of the Caribbean and Black Britain.
+I research, curate and write on Black British LGBTQ+ histories, and African-Caribbean diasporic histories with a focus on Grenada and Jamaica.
 I have recently worked at The Equiano Centre, Department of Geography, UCL, UK on various projects alongside Caroline Bressey and am an Honorary Fellow of The Parkes Institute, University of Southampton, UK.
 I was the co-curator with Caroline Bressey, Emma Chambers and Inga Fraser of the Tate Britain display 'Spaces of Black Modernism: London 1919–39' (2014-2015).
 I have recently worked with Diana Paton, Edinburgh University as part of Paton's Freedom to Believe project.